teddyaryono/aws-amplify-react-101/README.md

 Below you can find an example of the CSS module that we are going to use to manipulate the look of the buttons as well as the table component.

-1. In the *scrc* directory find a file called *App.css* and paste there the below code so that it is amplify_workshop/src/App.css.
+1. In the *src* directory find a file called *App.css* and paste there the below code so that it is amplify_workshop/src/App.css.

 *App.css*